-This page allows you to enable the DHCP Auto Configuration feature on the Switch.
+The DHCP Auto Configuration page allows user to enable the DHCP Auto Configuration feature on the Switch.
 When enabled, the Switch becomes a DHCP client and gets the configuration file from a TFTP server automatically on next boot up.
 To accomplish this, the DHCP server must deliver the TFTP server IP address and configuration file name information in the DHCP reply packet.
 The TFTP server must be up and running and store the necessary configuration file in its base directory when the request is received from the Switch.

-Figure 4.18 - System > DHCP Auto Configuration
+Figure 4.21 - System > DHCP Auto Configuration